giantswarm/docs/src/content/meta/glossary.md

 ## Platform API

-Is the entrypoint of the [Cloud Native Developer Platform](#cloud-native-developer-platform).
+Is the entrypoint of the [cloud-native developer platform](#cloud-native-developer-platform).
 Everything in the platform is exposed via the API, allowing the automation of processes and fostering standardization.
 The Platform API is a fully compliant Kubernetes API extended with some custom resources to enable a variety of use cases.
 [Know more here](#future-link-to-platform-api-intro-page).

 ## Platform operator

-The platform operator is the person or team that is in charge of the operation of the [Cloud Native Developer Platform](#cloud-native-developer-platform).
+The platform operator is the person or team that is in charge of the operation of the [cloud-native developer platform](#cloud-native-developer-platform).
 They are responsible for the management of the [management cluster](#management-cluster) and its capabilities.

 ## Smart platform engineering